GaryAustin1/custom-properties/README.md

 # custom-properties
 Custom roles/teams/groups/claims using tables and a setof functions for RLS in Supabase environment.

-THIS CODE IS STILL BEING TESTED AND DEVELOPED.
-Roles code is in OK shape.
-Groups is still in the works.
+Roles code and Properties seem in good shape shape.
+Groups is still a work in progress.

 The goals:
 Show a table based approach to roles/claims management, then group management with individual group admins.